Tangi Miller: Acting

 After appearing on the HBO comedy Arli$$ (1996), and on the CBS drama Michael Hayes (1997), Miller went on to stardom as a cast member of The WB hit show Felicity (1998−2002), playing smart and stylish Elena Tyler, a premedical student.
 For her work on the series, Miller was nominated in 2002 for an NAACP Image Award in the category of Outstanding Actress in a Drama Series.
 She was named as one of TV Guide's Sexiest Faces.
 Miller was also featured in Ol' Dirty Bastard's music video of "Got Your Money" in 1999 as a dancer.

 Miller played the lead role in BET movie Playing with Fire, starring opposite Vanessa Estelle Williams.
 She appeared alongside Mekhi Phifer in the independent film The Other Brother (2002).
 She was the wife of MC Hammer, Stephanie, in the 2001 VH1 film Too Legit: The MC Hammer Story.
 Miller was the lead in Leprechaun: Back 2 tha Hood and played Donna in Tyler Perry's Madea's Family Reunion (2006).

 She portrayed the daughter of Claudette Wyms (CCH Pounder) on The Shield in 2002.
 In 2005, she earned her second NAACP Image Award nomination for Outstanding Actress in a Television Movie, Mini-Series or Dramatic Special for acting in sci-fi film Phantom Force.
 Miller appeared in guest roles on crime dramas The District (2003) and The Division (2004), as well as an appearance on sitcom Half & Half (2005), her latest acting role on television to date.

 Following her role in Madea's Family Reunion, Miller has chiefly acted in independent films, including Hurricane in the Rose Garden, Guardian of Eden, Hollywood Chaos and Diva Diaries.

-Producing & directing
+Producer and director

 Miller produced the Ghanaian film Police Officer 3 and the 2008 film After School.
 She produced her third film Love & Other 4 Letter Words in April 2006.

 Miller's directorial debut was in 2017, for the film Diva Diaries — in which she also was producer and co-star.
 The film was first shown at the Pan African Film Festival in 2017.